MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 1. Async Clipboard API - The [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.

 2. DataTransfer API - The clipboardchange event is a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) that includes a [DataTransfer](https://html.spec.whatwg.org/multipage/dnd.html#datatransfer) object.
 This keeps the interface of this event consistent with other clipboard related events like [cut](https://w3c.github.io/clipboard-apis/#clipboard-event-cut), [copy](https://w3c.github.io/clipboard-apis/#clipboard-event-copy) or [paste](https://w3c.github.io/clipboard-apis/#clipboard-event-paste) events.
 The [getData](https://html.spec.whatwg.org/multipage/dnd.html#dom-datatransfer-getdata) method of DataTransfer interface can be used to retrieve the clipboard contents of a specific format.
-However, it is recommended to use the Async Clipboard API because it is asynchronous and prevents the page from freezing when reading large clipboard contents.

 ## 6. Detailed design discussion